cruegge/pam-gnupg/README.md

 ## What is it?

-A PAM module that hands over your login password to `gpg-preset-passphrase`.
+A PAM module that hands over your login password to `gpg-agent`.
 This can be e.g. useful if you are using a GnuPG-based password manager, e.g. [pass][].

 Requires GnuPG 2.1, and probably only works on Linux.